ivanomatteo/laravel-device-tracking/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/ivanomatteo/laravel-device-tracking.svg?style=flat-square)](https://packagist.org/packages/ivanomatteo/laravel-device-tracking)

-This package implement a "google like" device detection.
+This package implements a "google like" device detection.

 You can detect when an user is using a new device and manage the verified status between user and device.